-This information is for applicants to Forensic Art & Facial Identification MSc who have received an invitation to upload their digital portfolio for assessment
+This information is for applicants to Forensic Art & Facial Imaging MSc who have received an invitation to upload their digital portfolio for assessment

 About your portfolio